Klaipėda Geothermal Demonstration Plant

 The Klaipėda Geothermal Demonstration Plant is a geothermal heating plant in Klaipėda, Lithuania, constructed during the late 1990s and early 2000s.
 It was the first geothermal heating plant in the Baltic Sea region.
 Its purpose was to reduce carbon dioxide, sulfur dioxide, nitrogen oxide, and particulate emissions in the area, as well as to reduce Lithuania's dependence on foreign energy sources.
 The plant supplies district heating to the city.
 Construction was financed by a loan from the World Bank (US$5.9 million) and a grant from the Global Environment Facility (US$6.9 million).
 The Danish state company Dansk Olie og Naturgas (now Ørsted) provided technical support, and Enterprise Geoterma served as the implementing agency.
 The total cost of the plant was US$19.5 million.
+Since 2017 it has been closed due to financial and technical issues and the operating company Geoterma filled for bankruptcy and was liquidated in 2019.

 Background

 After declaring independence from the Soviet Union, the Baltic States of Lithuania and Latvia were left with an energy sector that was heavily reliant on imported gas, oil, and nuclear fuel sources.
 In 1996, when the plant project was appraised, domestic energy sources supplied only 2% of Lithuania's heat demand.
 The states began considering renewable energy projects in response.
 Between 1992 and 1994 the Government of Denmark financed a study of the geothermal potential in Lithuania and Latvia called Baltic Geothermal Energy Project.
 Regional aquifers within the Devonian and Cambrian strata were analyzed along with the energy needs and geothermal potential of 12 urban areas: Klaipėda, Palanga, Šiauliai, Šilalė, Šilutė, Gargždai, Radviliškis, and Joniškis in Lithuania, and Liepāja, Riga, Jūrmala, and Jelgava in Latvia.
 On the basis of this project's findings and other investigations, Klaipėda was chosen as a pilot location.
 The World Bank had estimated the plant would reduce annual emissions of carbon dioxide (CO2) by 47,800 tons and nitrogen oxides (NOX) by 1 ton if it replaced natural gas as a fuel, and reduce CO2 emissions by 51,940 tons, NOX by 11 tons, and sulfur dioxides by 1,160 tons per year if it additionally replaced heavy fuel oil.
 According to this estimate, the plant would satisfy about 10% of the city's heat demand.